ObjectivityLtd/MACK/README.md

             Configure.ps1 -mode 'full'

-    * set -mode parameter to 'onboard' or leave empty if you would like only to on board your local machine:
+    * set -mode parameter to 'onboard' or leave empty if you would like only to on board machine:

             Configure.ps1 -mode 'onboard'

-3. Go to [Azure Portal][8] and check whether your machine appeared in node list
+3. Go to [Azure Portal][8] and check whether onboarded machine appeared in node list

 ![Azure Automation Pull Server Node](https://github.com/ObjectivityLtd/MACK/blob/master/images/AzureAutomationPullServerNode.PNG)

-4. To onboard other team members machines, run Configure.ps1 -mode 'onboard' on their desktops with the same credentials and parameters used to create AAP.
-More elegant is to create a service principal account and modify Configure.ps1 to use it, instead of prompting for credentials.
+4. To onboard all team members, run Configure.ps1 -mode 'onboard' on their desktops with the same credentials and parameters used to create AAP.
+More elegant is to create a service principal account, instead of providing credentials on each installation.
+This version supports only such simplified approach, however feel free to modify script accordingly.

 ### Important notes ###
 In case of problems in most cases helps: